Shreya-Nayak/GraphRAG-Agent/README.md

 docker ps
 ```

-**☁️ Cloud users**: Skip this step - your Qdrant is already running in the cloud!
+**☁️ Cloud users**: Skip this step - your services are already running in the cloud!

 ### Step 6: Start the Backend